linkeddatacenter/kees/README.md

 The http://linkeddata.center/kees/v1#  namespace ( usual prefix *kees:*) contains a small set of concepts, mainly derived from existing ontologies.
 It provides terms to describe the knowledge base metadata that a KEES complain agent SHOULD know.

-KEES vocabulary defines a set of individuals:
+Besides few classes and properties, KEES vocabulary defines some individuals:

 - **kees:guard** a [SPARQL service description](https://www.w3.org/TR/sparql11-service-description/#sd-Feature) feature that states that the RDF store supports KEES guard specifications (see below)
 - **kees:trustMetric** defines a generic trust metric computed on an arbitrary requirements.
 - **kees:trustGraphMetric** defines a metric that evaluate a subjective trust value for a graph with a specific name.
 Can be used in graph quality observations.
 - **kees:sparqlQueryConstructOperation** states the datatype of a literal string containing a sparql query CONSTRUCT operation.
 - **kees:sparqlQuerySelectOperation** states the datatype of a literal string containing a sparql query SELECT operation.
 - **kees:sparqlQueryDescribeOperation** states the datatype of a literal string containing a sparql query DESCRIBE operation.